botui/botui/docs-site/docs/react/actions.md

   { actionType: 'select' }
 )
 ```
+## `selectButtons`

-- `selectButtons`: Shows a custom component with the options shown as buttons:
+Shows a custom component with the options shown as buttons:

 ```js
 bot.action.set(